 Dish Soap and Hand Soap

 6. Make Your Bed.
-As soon as your bed frames and mattresses come off the truck, put them together or have the movers put them together and make them up.
+When your bed frames and mattresses come off the truck, put them together or have the movers put them together and make them up.
 Pack your sheets, blankets, and pillows together in well-marked boxes so you can find them easily.
 Then, when you are ready to collapse at the end of moving day, you'll be thankful the beds are made up and ready to fall into—ditto for your towels and bath soap.
 Pack bath towels and soap with your bedsheets to jump in the shower before retiring without having to search for towels.

 7. Make Plans for Your pets.
-On moving day, the last thing you need is a stressed-out pup or kitty, or worse, one that escapes in an unfamiliar neighbourhood.
+On moving day, the last thing you need is a stressed-out pup or kitty, or worse, one that escapes into an unfamiliar neighbourhood.
 So make plans for your pets to spend the day with family or friends, a pet sitter, or a boarding facility until you are ready to introduce them to their new home.

 Wipe down cabinets and counters